April 28, 2003: Apple opens the iTunes Music Store, revolutionizing the music industry and digital distribution of content.

 The challenge came in convincing music labels that digital distribution, which risked further diminishing CD sales, made sense from a business perspective.
-Other company’s attempts to sell MP3s had failed, due to limited catalogs, ugly user interfaces and an insistence that users pay subscription fees.
+Other companies’ previous attempts to sell MP3s failed, due to limited catalogs, ugly user interfaces and an insistence that users pay subscription fees.

-Apple planned to change that — although to do so, it also needed to sell record labels on breaking down albums into individual tracks costing 99 cents each.
+Apple planned to change that.
+However, to do so, it needed to sell record labels on breaking down albums into individual tracks costing 99 cents each.

-Jobs eventually won over the heads of the “Big Five” labels — BMG, EMI, Sony Music Entertainment, Universal and Warner — and the iTunes Music Store launched in April 2003 with more than 200,000 tracks on offer.
+Jobs eventually won over the heads of the “Big Five” record labels — BMG, EMI, Sony Music Entertainment, Universal and Warner.
+The iTunes Music Store launched on this day in 2003 with more than 200,000 tracks on offer.
 Within six months, the number of songs in the iTunes store doubled.

 The iTunes Music Store proved to be a massive success for Apple.
 By December 15, 2003, it celebrated its 25 millionth download.
 By the following July, Apple sold its 100 millionth song.
 Today, Apple has sold north of 40 billion songs.

-While iTunes has now been overshadowed by Apple Music, and downloaded songs have given way to streaming, the opening of the iTunes Music Store was immensely significant.
+These days, Apple Music overshadows iTunes and downloaded songs have given way to streaming.
+However, the opening of the iTunes Music Store remains immensely significant.
 It showed Apple’s willingness to move into a new market, and created a new profit-splitting revenue stream for the company.

 What was the first song you ever downloaded on iTunes?
 Leave your comments below.